Suitable Applications for Check Valves

 • Ball Check Valves

-These automatic non-return valves feature a spherical floating ball as the valve component that prevents back flow of liquid in a pipeline.
+These automatic non-return valves feature a spherical floating ball as the valve component that prevents the backflow of liquid in a pipeline.
 The forward movement of the media moves the ball into the open position.
-Stopping the back flow of the liquid allows the ball to return to the seat and seal the valve.
+Stopping the backflow of the liquid allows the ball to return to the seat and seal the valve.

 • Tilted Disc Check Valves

-This type of check valve is high performance, designed for applications that display very high flow characteristics.
+This type of check valve is high-performance and designed for applications that display very high flow characteristics.
 The tilted disc design allows a 40% greater flow rate than other check valves, which means they feature excellent non-slam performance.

 Check valve applications